dain-protocol/daintrader-trigger-sdk/README.md

  Sends a specified amount of tokens to a recipient.

  - `to`: The recipient's wallet address.
- - `token`: The address of the token to send.
+ - `token`: The address of the token to send. e.g. "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v"
  - `amount`: The amount of tokens to send.
  - Returns a promise that resolves to the transaction signature as a string if successful, or `undefined` if the transaction fails.